mastermind1981/dchq-docker-java-example/readme.md

 **$delete_dir**, **$dir** and **$file_url** are overrideable arguments that can be defined when creating the plug-ins or when requesting the application.

+### **cluster_size** and **host** parameters for HA across multiple hosts

 You will notice that the **cluster_size** parameter allows you to specify the number of containers to launch (with the same application dependencies).

 The **host** parameter allows you to specify the host you would like to use for container deployments.
-This is possible if you have selected Weave as the networking layer when creating your clusters.
+This is possible if you have selected **Weave** as the networking layer when creating your clusters.
 That way you can ensure high-availability for your application server clusters across different hosts (or regions) and you can comply with affinity rules to ensure that the database runs on a separate host for example.
 Here are the values supported for the host parameter:

 -   *host1, host2, host3*, etc. – selects a host randomly within a data-center (or cluster) for container deployments